AleksandrGorbach/5-o-clock-somewhere/README.md

 MVP:
 - Setup API with app to pull data
 - Allow user(s) to input a liqour and retrieve data showcasing different cocktails followed by the ingredients and image(s).
-- Design the structure of the wireframe
+- Style the page using flexbox

-MVP:
+- Add media query

+PMVP:
 - Allow users to save their favorite cocktails.
 - Add additional options: 'dealers choice' which provides the user with a random cocktail.
 - Create a small mixer animation when fetching data.